libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 shared key, in the second and third handshake messages in the XX pattern.
 So the early data is encrypted and the multiplexer info carried over is protected.
 These is no security weakening in this case either.

-## Protocol coupling

-This feature aggregates the multistream-selecion function and security handshake function.
-From function separation point of view, it introduces coupling between different functions.
-But the argument is that in the case of libp2p, the multiplexer and security are always needed at the same time, and it is a small price to pay to gain efficiency by reducing one RTT.

 ## Alternative options considered